Welcome to Student Services

 The Veterans Benefits Office role is to provide support to veterans and qualified dependents in accessing entitled veterans educational benefits.
 We also serve as a liaison between veteran students, the Department of Veterans Affairs in the certification process as well as other campus programs and resources.

-View courses to see how selected units transfer to California State University (CSU) schools
+View to see how selected units in Advanced Placement (AP), CLEP (College Level Examination Program), and IB (International Bachelor) transfer to California State University (CSU) schools

 Schedule your computerized placement test to determine your knowledge level in math, reading, and writing

 View a step-by-step approach to a successful educational experience, whether you're a new or returning student.